ndif-team/ndif/DEVELOPMENT.md

 # Development

-Welcome to the development guide for the `ndif` project!
+Welcome to the development guide for the `NDIF` project!
 This document explains how to set up a development environment, install dependencies, and get started with contributing to the project.

 ## Prerequisites